See the SCCPSS district page for a list of current community service opportunities.

 - Victim’s Witness

-Anyone who would like to add a non-profit organization to our list can submit a copy of the group's 501c status documentation to one of the guidance counselors.
+Anyone who would like to add a non-profit organization to our list can submit a copy of the group's 501c status documentation to one of the counselors.

 Unapproved Service Work: